JaminBucur/Group-5/README.md

 > A brief description of what your app will be like and why it's
 > interesting.

+An application telling users what to wear based off their location and closet.

 > Possible questions to answer here:

 > What is the motivation for the app?